-Asynchronous Learning - learning that can occur at different times and location particular for each learner.
+Asynchronous Learning - learning that can occur at various times and locations particular for each learner.
 The teacher usually sets a learning path, which students engage at their own pace.

-Attendance - students arrive at school/class every day and on time in order to benefit from instructional programs offered.
+Attendance - students arrive at school/class every day and on time to benefit from instructional programs offered.
 Students are where they are supposed to be, doing what they are supposed to be doing.